proycon/anavec/README.rst

                         Minimum alphabet frequency threshold (occurrence
-                        count); characters occuring less are not considered in the anagram vectors (default: 10) --lexfreq LEXFREQ     Artificial frequency (occurrence count) for items in the lexicon that are not in the background corpus (default: 1)
+                        count); characters occuring less are not considered in the anagram vectors (default: 10) -b BEAMSIZE, --beamsize BEAMSIZE
+                        Beamsize for the decoder (default: 100) --lexfreq LEXFREQ     Artificial frequency (occurrence count) for items in the lexicon that are not in the background corpus (default: 1)